 3. Use AVERAGEIF Function to Determine Monthly Average in Excel

 Moreover, the AVERAGEIF function can find the average from a range based on condition.
 To facilitate the use of this function, we’ll insert the MONTH function to extract the month only from the data range.
-Hence, follow the process to use AVERAGEIF to determine the monthly average in excel.
+Hence, follow the process to use AVERAGEIF to determine the monthly average in Excel.

 STEPS:

-- First of all, click cell E4.
+• First of all, click cell E4.

-- Next, insert the formula:
+• Next, insert the formula:

 =MONTH(B5:B20)

-- Hit Enter.
+• Hit Enter.

-- Thus, it’ll spill the month numbers.
+• Thus, it’ll spill the monthly numbers.

-- Look at the figure below.
+• Look at the figure below.

-- However, we will need the unique month numbers only instead of a single month appearing multiple times.
+• However, we will need the unique month numbers only instead of a single month appearing multiple times.

-- The UNIQUE function gives out distinct cell values from a range.
+• The UNIQUE function gives out distinct cell values from a range.

-- In this regard, select cell F5.
+• In this regard, select cell F5.

-- Type the formula:
+• Type the formula:

 =UNIQUE(E4:E19)

-- Hence, it’ll spill the distinct month numbers.
+• Hence, it’ll spill the distinct month numbers.

-- Now, choose cell C22.
+• Now, choose cell C22.

-- Input the formula:
+• Input the formula:

 =AVERAGEIF($E$4:$E$19,F5,$C$5:$C$20)

-- Here, $E$4:$E$19 is the criteria range, F5 is the desired condition, and $C$5:$C$20 is the sales range from where we’ll find the average.
+• Here, $E$4:$E$19 is the criteria range, F5 is the desired condition, and $C$5:$C$20 is the sales range from where we’ll find the average.

-- Consequently, press Enter.
+• Consequently, press Enter.

-- Use AutoFill to get other outputs.
+• Use AutoFill to get other outputs.

-Read More: How to Calculate Average of Multiple Ranges in Excel (3 Methods)
+Read More: How to Calculate Weekly Average in Excel

 4. Get Daily Data Average by Month Through AVERAGEIFS Function

 We had to use multiple functions in different steps in the previous method.
 Some may find that a hassle.
-In this method, we’ll show how you can skip multiple steps and still get the required average value.
+In this method, we’ll show how you can skip various steps and still get the required average value.
 For this purpose, we’ll apply the AVERAGEIFS function.
 This function calculates the average based on multiple conditions.
 Moreover, we’ll use the EOMONTH function in the argument.
 This function extracts the last day of a month.
 Therefore, learn the process.

 STEPS:

-- First, select cell F4.
+• First, select cell F4.

-- Here, type the formula:
+• Here, type the formula:

 =AVERAGEIFS($C$5:$C$20,$B$5:$B$20,">="&E4,$B$5:$B$20,"<="&EOMONTH(E4,0))

-- Then, press Enter.
+• Then, press Enter.

-- Finally, apply AutoFill.
+• Finally, apply AutoFill.

-- As a result, you’ll get the monthly average values.
+• As a result, you’ll get the monthly average values.

-Read More: How to Calculate Daily Average in Excel (3 Easy Ways)
+Read More: How to Calculate Daily Average in Excel

 5. Apply Excel Pivot Table to Calculate Monthly Average